sterlzbd/roda/README.md

 and match if that matcher returns true.
 Keys should always be symbols.

 The default registered matchers included with Roda are included below.
-You can add your own hash matchers by adding the approrpriate match\_\* method to the request class via a plugin.
+You can add your own hash matchers by adding the appropriate match\_\* method to the request class using the request\_module method:

+  class Roda
+    request_module do
+      def match_foo(v)
+        ...
+      end
+    end

+    route do |r|
+      r.on :foo=>'bar' do
+        ...
+      end
+    end
+  end

 #### :extension